Kristina01111000/Drws_site/README.md

 - he wants 10 questions per quiz
 	- quizzes that have 10 questions: # 1,

+- he is having an issue with the link to the scorecard on membership signup page

 - he wants to make access to the scorecard easier
 	- added a new scorecard widget